 Dyslexia and Related Disorders

+Texas has a long history of supporting the fundamental skill of reading.
+This history includes a focus on early identification and intervention for students with dyslexia.
 This page includes resources to assist in identifying and providing services for students with dyslexia and related disorders in Texas schools.
-In addition to this page, information is available through the dyslexia contacts at each of the 20 regional education service centers and the state dyslexia contact at Region 10.
+In addition to this page, information is available through the State Dyslexia Coordinator, ESC Dyslexia Network Coordinator, the dyslexia contacts at each of the 20 regional education service centers and the helpline.
 We welcome any suggestions you may have that will improve this page.

 The State Board of Education (SBOE) on November 16, 2018, gave final approval to updates to The Dyslexia Handbook—2018 Update: Procedures Concerning Dyslexia and Related Disorders (Dyslexia Handbook).
 The updates address recent legislative changes and clarify processes regarding identification and services for students, including students with dysgraphia.
 The updated Dyslexia Handbook is effective immediately.